Paying Your Tab

 “Okay.
 And what exactly is your story, mister?”

 This time his obnoxious laughing was cut short by his gutteral coughing.
 “My story is like any other.
 Had a great girl.
 Did a bunch of dumb shit.
 Didn’t treat her right.
 Drank my life away after that.”
-The pipeliner got up like he was going to leave, but then quickly sat down again after looking like he was going to pass out.
+The pipeliner got up like he was going to leave, but quickly sat back down again after wobbling uncontrollably.
 “Shit, boy, I think I had too many.”
 He started laughing again.
 But there was a deep sadness attached to it.
 And I could see that same sadness in his cloudy eyes.

 “I’m goin’ to the pisser.
-I’d like it if you weren’t here when I came back.”
+I’d like it if you weren’t here when I came back,” I said.
 The pipeliner just stared at me with a stupid grin on his face.
 He was piss-drunk but I knew he understood me.
 I don’t know what it was, but something about that guy just didn’t feel right.
 Talking to him felt too… familiar.

 I sat back down and finished my beer.
 I thought over what the weirdo told me.
 He said I needed to treat Lizzy better.
 And he was right, I do need to.
 But how did he know?
 How did he know about us?